Anisotropic function estimation using multi-bandwidth Gaussian processes: Main results

 \subsection{Rates of convergence in specific settings}

-The above two theorems are in the same spirit as Theorem 3.1 of \cite{van2009adaptive} and Theorem 2.2 of \cite{de2010adaptive} and can be used to derive rates of posterior contraction in a variety of statistical problems involving Gaussian random fields.
-We shall consider a couple of specific problems with the message that similar results can be obtained for a large class of problems involving rescaled Gaussian random fields.
+Theorem~\ref{teocombinedmain} is in the same spirit as Theorem 3.1 of \citet{van2009adaptive} [see also Theorem 2.2 of \citet{de2010adaptive}] and can be used to derive rates of posterior contraction in a variety\vadjust{\goodbreak} of statistical problems involving Gaussian random fields.
+We shall consider a couple of specific problems with the message that similar results can be obtained for a large class of problems.